Super-Gaussian Decay of Exponentials: A Sufficient Condition: Absolutely p -Summing Operators

-Generalising the above, we call a bounded linear operator $L : H \to J$ between two separable Hilbert spaces \textbf{Hilbert-Schmidt} if $\vert L \vert = \sqrt{L^* L}$ is Hilbert-Schmidt. \end{definition} \begin{remark} It is well-known that any Hilbert-Schmidt operator $L : H \to J$ is compact and in fact absolutely $p$-summing for all $p \ge 1$ \cite{src:Peczyski:HilbertSchmidtPSumming}.
+More generally, we call a bounded linear operator $L : H \to J$ between two separable Hilbert spaces \textbf{Hilbert-Schmidt} if $\vert L \vert = \sqrt{L^* L}$ is Hilbert-Schmidt. \begin{remark} It is well-known that any Hilbert-Schmidt operator $L : H \to J$ is compact and in fact absolutely $p$-summing for all $p \ge 1$ \cite{src:Peczyski:HilbertSchmidtPSumming}.
 Because $\vert L \vert$ is also self-adjoint it can be diagonalised with some orthonormal basis $(e_n)$ of $H$ and a corresponding (possibly finite) square-summable sequence $( \lambda_n )$ of real eigenvalues.
-By the polar decomposition, $L = U \circ \vert L \vert$ for some partial isometry $U : H \to J$ and there is also an orthonormal set $(f_n )$ in $J$ such that
+By the polar decomposition, $L = U \circ \vert L \vert$ for some partial isometry $U : H \to J$, there is also an orthonormal set $(f_n )$ in $J$ such that

-\end{remark} By \cref{thm:pSummingIdeal}, we immediately have the following consequence. \begin{corollary} Let $L : H \to B$ be a continuous linear map from a separable Hilbert space $H$ to a Banach space $B$.
-If there exists another separable Hilbert space $J$, a Hilbert-Schmidt map $j : H \to J$ and a continuous linear map $k : J \to B$ such that $L = k \circ j$, then $L$ is absolutely $p$-summing for all $p \ge 1$. \end{corollary} As it turns out, we also obtain a partial converse. \begin{theorem} Let $L : H \to B$ be an absolutely $p$-summing operator from a separable Hilbert space $H$ to a Banach space $B$ with $p \in [1,2]$.
-Then $L$ factorises through another separable Hilbert space $J$ with $\dim J \le \dim H$ and linear maps $j : H \to J$ and $k : J \to B$ such that $j$ is Hilbert-Schmidt and $k$ is continuous. \end{theorem} \begin{proof} Because every absolutely $p$-summing operator with $p \le 2$ is absolutely $2$-summing \cite[Satz 5]{src:Pietsch:pSummingMeasureCharacterisation}, it suffices to treat the case $p = 2$.
-Denote the inner product in $H$ by $\langle \cdot, \cdot \rangle$.
-By Theorem \ref{thm:pSummingMeasureCharacterisation} there is a Radon probability measure $\nu$ on the weakly compact unit ball $U$ of $H$ and a constant $C > 0$ such that

-where we used the Cauchy-Schwarz inequality in the last step.
-We define the following continuous, positive semidefinite symmetric bilinear form on $H$

-and let $J$ be the Hilbert space completion of $H$ with respect to the continuous seminorm induced by $( \cdot, \cdot )$.
-Then the natural map $j : H \to J$ is continuous and satisfies